-I love a good head to head matchup.
-Rather than reviewing just one product, put two competing products side by side and pick a winner.
+I love a good head-to-head matchup.
+However, rather than reviewing just one product, put two competing products side by side and pick a winner.

 Here’s how to write a product comparison type of blog post:

-Add affiliate links to both of the products who are competing against each other, even the loser!
+Add affiliate links to both of the products that are competing against each other, even the loser!

-If you run a blogging blog like I do, I can compare these competing products:
+If you run a blogging blog as I do, I can compare these competing products: